-- Afib treatment: Afib is treated in two ways.
-Rate control uses medications to control the heart rate.
-Rhythm control uses medication or specific cardiac procedures to prevent Afib.
-Controlled use of a small electric shock, or cardioversion, can be used to correct, or convert, the heart rate.
-People with NVAF can also take medicines, called anticoagulants, which are used to help prevent harmful blood clots that can cause a stroke. - Managing related risk factors: Both Afib and CKD are linked with high blood pressure, high cholesterol, and high blood sugar (diabetes), all of which can increase the risk of a stroke.
-Therefore, these conditions need to be managed to help reduce risk of stroke and heart disease.
-These conditions are generally managed through more physical activity, a modified diet, and medications.
+- Afib is treated in two ways: - Rate control: using medications to control heart rate - Rhythm control: using medication or specific cardiac procedures to prevent Afib. - Controlled use of a small electric shock, or cardioversion, can be used to correct, or convert, the heart rate. - People with NVAF can also take medicines, called anticoagulants, which are used to help prevent harmful blood clots that can cause a stroke. - Both Afib and CKD are linked with high blood pressure, high cholesterol, and high blood sugar (diabetes), all of which can increase the risk of a stroke.
+These conditions are managed through more physical activity, a modified diet, and medications.